 The following exemptions are regular exemptions that exempt you from the fee.
 Short coverage gaps, and some hardship exemptions, only last a limited amount of time (typically 60 days.)

 Full List of Regular Exemptions

 Below is a full list of exemptions.
 Keep in mind there are about 20 hardship exemptions below this list.

-TIP: Specifics are subject to change each year, for example the 9.5% and 8% numbers are adjusted slightly to 8.13% and 9.69% for 2016.
+TIP: Specifics are subject to change each year, for example, the 9.5% and 8% numbers are adjusted slightly to 8.13% and 9.69% for 2016.
 Most of the general information applies, but make sure to check the official 8965 form instructions.

-• Unaffordable Coverage Options- People who would have to pay more than 8% of their household income (MAGI) for the lowest priced Marketplace Health Insurance after subsidies qualify for this exemption. or if employer insurance is unaffordable, costing more than 9.5% after employer contributions for self-only coverage, you will likely quality for this exemption.
+• Unaffordable Coverage Options- People who would have to pay more than 8% of their household income (MAGI) for the lowest priced Marketplace Health Insurance after subsidies qualify for this exemption.
+If employer insurance is unaffordable, costing more than 9.5% after employer contributions for self-only coverage, you will likely qualify for this exemption.
 You also qualify if average costs of premiums on an employer plan is more than 8% MAGI.
 You must apply for this exemption.
 Remember that your MAGI is not your taxable income; it includes the amounts you invested into non-taxable savings accounts, income from Social Security, and educational expenses.

 NOTE: If your employer’s coverage is considered affordable (less than 9.5% of your household income), you will not qualify for an exemption from the fee yourself, but your uninsured dependents may still qualify.
 The fee is 1/12 the fee per month for each family member without coverage.

 • Low Income/No Filing Requirement- People with incomes below the IRS threshold required for filing taxes (in 2013, $10,000 for a single person and $20,000 for a married couple) are exempt.
 This exemption is automatic.